-The European Union (EU) has modernized European chemicals legislation and implemented REACH, an integrated system for the chemicals registration, evaluation, authorization and restriction.
-The main objective of Reach is to improve the protection of human health and environment whilst maintaining competitiveness and strengthening the innovative European chemicals industry's philosophy.
-A European Chemicals Agency has also been created, to deal with the REACH day-to-day management requirements.
+The European Union (EU) has modernized European chemicals legislation and implemented REACH, an integrated system for the registration, evaluation, authorization and restriction of chemicals.
+The main objective of Reach is to improve the protection of human health and the environment whilst maintaining competitiveness and strengthening the innovative philosophy in the European chemicals industry.
+A European Chemicals Agency has also been created to deal with the day-to-day management requirements of REACH.

 All Inventec products are concerned by REACH.